-How much does a family gap year cost?
+How much does a gap year cost for a family?

 In the interest of transparency, I’ll say that it’s costing less in outright money than we initially anticipated thanks to our awesome brand partners like GuestToGuest, but of course we are essentially paying with our time and energy in those situations.
 We will still be paying for lodging in some places and our goal is to keep those costs to an average of $100 per night.

 Through judicious use of our frequent flyer miles and points, I’m hoping to keep our total flight costs to around $10k for the four of us.
 I don’t yet know how much rental cars will cost and in total, but in some places like New Zealand and Argentina that will be a big expense.
 I’d love to hear any suggestions on keeping that cost down!